Using Organizations in Craft Console

 In addition to the base member capabilities, admin can:

-• Manage members and roles;
+• Manage members (including adding other Admin);

 Joining an Organization #